 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; they punish a standard 30-yard container that lacks a heavier floor plate.
-For these jobs, we route in a reinforced low-wall bin to ensure efficient transport on our lowboy trailer: we cap the fill volume well below the visual rim to keep your axle weight legal.
-We also provide our general construction debris service for mixed loads that require different handling.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; they punish a standard container that was not built for the load.
+We route a reinforced 30-yard bin with a heavier floor plate and ribbed sides to handle these projects: we cap the fill volume well below the visual rim to keep axle weight legal on the lowboy.
+For mixed job site waste, we offer our general construction debris service to manage everything else.

 Same-day Pickup for Fast Roof Project Turnover